 - Students whose qualified tuition and related expenses were covered fully by scholarships, grants, and/or employee waivers.

-- Students whose charges were filly covered by a third party via formal billing arrangement with the institution.
+- Students whose charges were fully covered by a third party via formal billing arrangement with the institution.

 - Non-resident alien student.